The Animal: Critical response

+Metacritic, which uses a weighted average, assigned the a score of 43 out of 100, based on 22 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film a grade B+.

-Kevin Thomas of the Los Angeles Times called it "An outrageous and imaginative summer comedy."
+Kevin Thomas of the Los Angeles Times called it "an outrageous and imaginative summer comedy".

 Robert Koehler of Variety magazine wrote: "The Animal is never more nor less than stupid, but stupid in ways that deliver goofiness rather than rampant humiliation."

 Peter Travers of Rolling Stone described it as "an Adam Sandler reject" and wondered how this "raunchy innuendo wrapped in a PG-13 rating" got past the censors.

 Controversy

-Despite mostly negative critical reaction, at the time of its release film critic David Manning gave the film critical praise.
+Despite mostly negative critical reaction, at the time of the film's release, film critic David Manning gave the film critical praise.
 In late 2001, Manning was revealed to be a fictitious character created by Sony to fake publicity for the film.
 At the time, Sony claimed that the error was due to a layout artist who entered 'dummy text' into print advertisements during their design, which was accidentally never replaced with real text.

 Sequel

-In October 2022, it was announced a sequel is in development.
+In October 2022, it was announced that a sequel is in development.
 In addition to reprising his role from the first film, Rob Schneider will also serve as director and use a script that he co-wrote with his wife Patricia Schneider and Jamie Lissow.
 Schneider will also serve as a producer on the film alongside Michael McConnell.
 The project will be a joint-venture production between Content Partners, Revolution Studios, MarVista Entertainment, Zero Gravity Management, and Tubi Original Films.
 Intended to be released via streaming as an exclusive Tubi film, the project was green-lit by the associated film studios.